Frequently Asked Questions

 Overall development cost, not construction cost, is the most important factor.
 A Robotic Parking System will ALWAYS result in lower development cost / capital expenditure and generate a higher return on investment as compared to a conventional parking garage in any urban setting.*

-This cost comparison is covered in more detail in our newsletter ParkSmart – Issue 27.
+This cost comparison is covered in more detail on our page Real Cost of Parking.

 Recent turnkey prices have ranged from an average of $20,000 to $30,000 per space for a mid-size garage.